Not all fire blankets meet the standard required. Be careful with buying one from eBay or Amazon as the market is flooded with fakes from China.

 Dangerously, this item is a best seller on Amazon.
 The item doesn’t have any kite marks, so we really hope none of the buyers have ever had to use this item in a real chip pan fire!
 Despite having an average of 4.5/5 rating, there are some buyers that have voiced their concerns at the lack of a kite mark – and rightly so.

-The BBC documentary mentioned above probably relates to this programme that was originally aired in April 2016 and then updated in December 2017.
+mentioned above probably relates to this programme that was originally aired in April 2016 and then updated in December 2017.
 The programme revealed that thousands of fire blankets were being sold online and offline using irregular and unverified claims.
 In the programme, a spokesperson for the British Standard Institute (BSI) commented that some of the items presented to him failed to meet the standard required, thereby putting the product users at risk in case of fire.

 The general rule is to not reuse a fire blanket once it has been used, but some of them do state that they can be used again.